 With most of these tools, you can record entire meetings for reference purposes.
 There are also security features that help you keep things private.

 Sharing and Storage

-With file-sharing tools like Google Drive and OneDrive, your virtual employees don’t have to work in isolated environments.
-Instead, they can edit, share, and save documents where everyone has access.
+With file-sharing tools like Google Drive and OneDrive, virtual employees don’t have to work in isolated environments.
+Instead, they can edit, share, and save documents to which everyone has access.